 Cheating also includes giving work or information to another student to be copied and/or used as his or her own.
-This includes, but is not limited to, giving someone answers to examination questions either when the examination is being given or after having taken an examination; informing another student of specific questions that appear or have appeared on an examination in the same academic term; giving or selling a term paper, report, project, or other restricted written materials to another student; submitting artificial intelligence (AI) generated work for any assignment.
+This includes, but is not limited to, giving someone answers to examination questions either when the examination is being given or after having taken an examination; informing another student of specific questions that appear or have appeared on an examination in the same academic term; giving or selling a term paper, report, project, or other restricted written materials to another student.

 Misrepresentation: Misrepresentation is an act of omission with intent to deceive an instructor or college employee.
-It includes, but is not limited to, lying about family circumstances, employment conflicts, personal problems to gain academic advantage for self or others, changing answers on graded materials, having another person or artificial intelligence (AI) complete an assignment or take an examination for you.
+It includes, but is not limited to, lying about family circumstances, employment conflicts, personal problems to gain academic advantage for self or others, changing answers on graded materials, having another person complete an assignment or take an examination for you.